Anu-14/RAG/README.md

   c.
 Retrieve top-k relevant chunks.

 Generation
-Forward retrieved context to LLM for answer.
+Forward the retrieved context for each subquery to LLM for answer.